-During his earlier time as music head in the four years after Greer’s departure, he had worked for two years with Charles Schowe, pioneer music teacher at the college.
+During his earlier time as music head in the four years after the departure of Greer, he had worked for two years with Charles Schowe, pioneer music teacher at the college.
 That experience, as well as his own extended tenure at AC, one of the longest on record, informed his writing about the college in the 1990s.
 Sadly, this recording of his recollections was cut short by a terminal illness.

 Clapham was noted for his sense of humor and love of language, music, teaching, and theological insights, including openness about and promotion of the doctrine of righteousness by faith.
 He taught full-time until 1982 and part-time another twelve years.

 The Claphams had a daughter, Bronwyn Slade, and a son, John.
-Noel was 77 years old when he died at his home in Cooranbong, NSW, Australia, following a lengthy illness.
-Two years later, at the time of the school’s centennial, Joy was one of four living music teachers honored with a centenary gold medallion for their service.
+Noel was 77 years old when he died at his home in Cooranbong, NSW, Australia, on December 8, 1994, following a lengthy illness.
+Two years later, at the time of the schools centennial, Joy Clapham was one of four living music teachers honored with a centenary gold medallion for their service.